anna-stacey/NorthernInteriorGlossing/src/README.md

 - `sh src/prescreen.sh`

 ### Preprocess and Train the Segmentation Model
 - Takes a while.
-Gets all three datasets into the right format for fairseq, then trains fairseq (by calling train_seg.sh).
-Once it's done running (i.e. when you see output telling you the last epoch has completed), you have to manually press enter to make it finish.
+Gets all three datasets into the right format for fairseq, then trains fairseq (by calling `train_seg.sh`).
+Note that once it's done running (i.e., when you see output telling you the last epoch has completed), you have to manually press enter to make it finish.
-- To run on the dev set: ``sh src/dev_prepare_seg.sh``
 - To run on the test set: ``sh src/prepare_seg.sh``

 ### Run the Segmentation Model
 Takes a couple of mintutes.
-- To run on the dev set: ``sh src/dev_seg.sh``
 - To run on the test set: ``sh src/run_seg.sh``

 ### Run (and Train) the Glossing Model
 Doesn't take any time.
 There is a parameter in the shell scripts for specifying which line number contains the gloss - check that this is set correctly for the given language data!
-- To run on the dev set: ``sh src/dev_gloss.sh``
 - To run on the test set: ``sh src/run_gloss.sh``

 After running the above, run this to evaluate using the sigmorphon evaluation system (this code, eval.py, is not included in this repo):